learn-co-curriculum/hs-forms-study-guide/README.md

 </form>
 ```

-+ This action corresponds to a route in our controller and this form is set up to send input to a '/tweets' route via a POST request.
++ The `action` corresponds to a route in the application controller.
+The `method` indicates how this info should be sent.
+This form is set up to send input to a '/tweets' route via a POST request.
+Let's break this down a little bit more.

 + We've already learned about GET requests.
 We use GET requests when the browser is getting information from the server (like the HTML/CSS for a web page).